Guide to Rules of Tennis Serve | Improve Your Game

 Conclusion

 In conclusion, when getting started with tennis rules, it is important to understand the serving aspect of the game.
-Players can choose to serve first or let their opponent serve first.
-According to the International Tennis Federation, the rules state that the serve must go over the net and land within the designated service box on the opposite side of the court.
+Players gets to choose to serve first or let their opponent serve first.
+According to the International Tennis Federation, the rules state that the serve must go over the net and lands in the correct service box across the court.
 If the serve hits the net but still lands within the service box, it is called a let and the player gets to serve again.
 However, if the serve hits the net and fails to go over, it results in a fault and the next tennis serve goes to the opponent.